garylirocks/quickrefs/datadog.markdown

   - And a Trace Agent listener for traces
   - Collects logs by wrapping the stdout/stderr streams of your process
   - Launches your command as a subprocess
+- You don't need to import the `ddtrace` library to your app
 - Logs collected by Azure integration, alternatively, set `DD_LOGS_ENABLED=true` environment variable to capture logs through the serverless instrumentation directly
 - This integration depends on your runtime having a full SSL implementation.
 If you are using a slim image for Node, you may need to add the following command to your Dockerfile to include certificates.